Path_28

 What will it look like?

-The Speyside Hydrogen project, at our proposed location just south of Marypark, Ballindalloch, is in the early stages of design.
 Our ambition is to honour the scale, scope and heritage of the existing environment across Speyside and Moray, and above all else to be responsible neighbours.
-More detailed and updated visualisations of the site will be available at the second consultation event in November.
+More detailed and updated visualisations of the site will be available at our second consultation event in November.

 Why Ballindalloch?